fedeizzo/ParticleSwarmOptimization-OpenMPI/report/02-problem-analysis.md

 Moreover, all the logs have been formatted in order to comply to a common standard.
 In this way, during the benchmarking phase, it was possible to extract and manage logs information.

 ### Output and SQLite
+The final output of the program are is best particles fitness value found by every process in the system.

+In a real case scenario, one would be more interested in the candidate solution found by the application rather than in the fitness value.
+However, the fitness function is a suitable value to analyze in order to have a clear understanding on whether the model is improving its solution or not.
+Moreover, the particles position at every iteration can be stored within the SQLite database.

+In this way, it is possible to recover the path the program has followed in order to build the final solution, and eventually choosing the most suitable point for the user application.